lewagon/dotfiles/02-OOP/03-Cookbook/TEACHERS.md

 <script src="https://gist.github.com/ssaunier/f95ac9e983032bcbe396.js"></script>

-**Building Software**
+#### Building Software

-Start with the slide
+Start with the slides

-#### Real-life objects
-Direct way to see classes (ex: car, recipe)
+- Real-life objects: direct way to see classes (ex: car, recipe)

-#### Data structure

-Which data structures do you know already?
+- Data structures: which data structures do you know already?
 Array, Hash

-There are other classicals structures we like in programming
+There are other classicals structures we use a lot in programming

 **Stack ("pile" in french)**
 - LIFO stucture: "Last In First Out"